MegumiKim/MegumiKim/README.md

 REST APIs | WP | Postman | GitHub | CLI | figma | Trello | Azure

 ## About
-Born and grown up in Japan, studied and worked in Belgium/India/Japan/Norway, I am a multicultural and multidisciplinary person with zen in mind.
-Besides programming, I play saxophon :saxophone: and train capoeira (martical art) :woman_cartwheeling: in my free time.
+Born and raised in Japan, studied and worked in Belgium/India/Japan/Norway, I am a multicultural and multidisciplinary person with zen in mind.
+Besides programming, I play saxophone :saxophone: and train capoeira (martial art) :woman_cartwheeling: in my free time.

 ## Contact
 [LinkednIn](https://www.linkedin.com/in/kimuramegumi/)